Psychotherapy for PTSD is effective and can offer relief. It can help you manage symptoms and reocurrence.

-Deciding to go with individual or group therapy is a personal decision.
+Deciding to go with individual or group therapy when you live with PTSD is a personal decision.
 You may even try both.

 What’s important is that you feel comfortable and supported, and psychotherapy can do this for you in different ways.

-Here are some of the potential pros and cons of group therapy versus individual therapy:
+Here are some of the potential pros and cons of group therapy versus individual therapy for PTSD symptoms:

 Pros of group therapy:

 - a sense that you’re not alone in your experiences

 - discomfort if you’re hesitant to share your story in a group setting

 - difficulty attending if your trauma or anxiety is worsened in social settings